 Q: How do I know if I have RFID smart cards?

 A: It can be difficult to tell.
 Most RFID smart cards have a visible chip- a four part gold metal square on the front.
 Others have certain key words or markings on them, front or back, like a cluster of triangles, for example.
 If you're not sure, we suggest protecting your identity.
 Better to be safe than sorry.
 Cleaning up the mess caused by crooks using your identity has been classified somewhere between very stressful to a complete nightmare.

 Q: How do the crooks steal my RFID smart card information?

-A: Last year, crooks could walk close to your wallet with a hidden reader and steal your information while it was still in your pocket or purse.
-But the newest crowd hacking techniques allow them to sit down in or walk through a crowd with a laptop, smart phone or tablet while broadcasting a 'bubble' or ping for long distances around them.
+A: Originally, crooks could walk close to your wallet with a hidden reader and steal your information while it was still in your pocket or purse.
+But current crowd hacking techniques allow them to sit down near or walk through a crowd with a laptop, smart phone or tablet while broadcasting a 'bubble' or ping area for long distances around them.
 Everyone in this area without identity protection can have their RFID smart card information stolen in seconds.

 Q: Where is this done?

 A: According to “Top 10 Hacker Hot Spots” the most popular target for crowd hackers are malls.
 Others include sporting events/tailgate parties, airports, amusement parks, coffee houses, conventions, colleges, book stores, grocery stores and subway/train stations.

 A: Your stolen information can be sold or used in any number of ways.
 The crook's goal is typically to make as much money as fast as possible using your stolen identity and credit.
 One of the most popular items that thieves can buy are gift cards, which can be sold online at a small discount.
 But they have also been known to buy everything from designer purses or jewelry to cars.